iesus/dynamic-dss-websites/README.md

 ## Conditional Probs through Time Given a Sentence

-Similar to the previous links, here we show how the states of affairs are expected to change at different time steps given that a sentences is true at timestep t=0.
+Similar to the previous links, here we show how the states of affairs are expected to change at different time steps given that a sentence is true at timestep t=0.

 John was crossing the street . (begin_cross_street(john) | middle_cross_street(john))